 The process always begins with inspiration.
 The coast of Maine and the mountains of Colorado are my muse.

-Ceramics are thrown, hand-built, pinched, and coiled.
+Ceramics are thrown, hand-built, pinched, coiled, or slipcast.
 Depending on the resources they are fired in electric, gas, salt, or wood kilns.
-They are always lead-free, high fire, and food safe.
+Functional pieces are always lead-free and food safe.

-Jewelry is made from found objects in nature, or of porcelain.
-Each piece is plated with copper to preserve their beauty, integrity, and detail, creating secure connections.
+Jewelry is made from found objects in nature, of porcelain, stoneware, or metal.
+Copper pieces are plated to preserve their beauty, integrity, and detail, as well as creating secure connections.